Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-1/01-shell-basics.md

 # Check your location on the cluster
 pwd
 ```
 You should see something like `/dartfs-hpc/rc/home/h/netID` displayed in response to your command.
 Initially when you log on you will always be directed to your home directory (the address or path listed above).
-Your home directory by default will have 50GB of storage space to begin with, if you are running something that requires more storage space it is possible to extend that limit temporarily with the `/dartfs-hpc/scratch/ drive`.
-This is where we have stored all of the files you will be working with today.
+Your home directory by default will have 50GB of storage space to begin with, if you are running something that requires more storage space it is possible to extend that limit temporarily with the `/dartfs-hpc/scratch/` drive.
+This is where we will store all of the files you will be working with today.
 Directories and files hosted on the `/dartfs-hpc/scratch/` drive will only be kept for 45 days, you will receive a notification from Research Computing before the data is deleted.

 ## Start a new directory

 Let's start by making a folder, or directory, to store all of the work you do today.
-It's often a useful practice to give directories informative names, for example `230601_YOURINITIALS_rnawrkshp`, (ex.
-Owen's `230601_omw_rnawrkshp`, Shannon's `230601_sms_rnawrkshp`, Tim's `230601_sullivan_rnawrkshp`).
-At a glance I could tell that this directory contains data from June 01, 2023 pertaining to an RNAseq workshop.
+It's often a useful practice to give directories informative names, for example `240313_YOURINITIALS_fob`, (ex.
+Owen's `240313_omw_fob`, Shannon's `240313_sms_fob`, Tim's `240313_sullivan_fob`).
+At a glance I could tell that this directory contains data from March 13, 2024 pertaining to an RNAseq workshop.
 Notice I chose a title with no spaces.
-The 'space' is a *special character* in UNIX, and special characters need to be *escaped* with the `\` and so `230601_abc_workshp` would look like `230601\ abc\ workshp` with escape characters.
+The 'space' is a *special character* in UNIX, and special characters need to be *escaped* with the `\` and so `240313_abc_fob` would look like `240313\ abc\ fob` with escape characters.

 File names with spaces become unwieldy to type out so most programmers will replace spaces with `_`, `.`, or `-` in their filenames to keep everything neat.